ampproject/amphtml/contributing/building-an-amp-extension.md

 create your DOM structure and append it to the element.
 You can also read the attributes (e.g. width, height…) the user provided on your element in this callback.
-- **Warning**: Don’t load remote resources during the buildCallback.
+- **Warning**: Don't load remote resources during the buildCallback.
 This only circumvents the AMP resources manager, but it will also lead to higher data charges for users because all these resources will be loaded before layouting needs to happen.
-- **Warning 2**: Do the least needed work here, and don’t build DOM that is not needed at this point.
+- **Warning 2**: Do the least needed work here, and don't build DOM that is not needed at this point.

 #### preconnectCallback